 In response to the First Conversation consultation you told us that ’s should ensure high quality design and make great places that people enjoy, by enhancing local landscapes and raising climate ambition, while sensitively responding to the historic environment.

 Aim for our Great Places policies

 Sustain the unique character of Cambridge and South Cambridgeshire, and complement it with beautiful and distinctive development, creating a place where people want to live, work and play.

 How has this influenced the shape of the plan?

-The Local Plan covers an area that is both urban and rural, and the proposed spatial strategy aims to support the individuality and distinctive qualities of Cambridge and the surrounding villages both large and small.
+The covers an area that is both urban and rural, and the proposed spatial strategy aims to support the individuality and distinctive qualities of Cambridge and the surrounding villages both large and small.
 Across each policy area proposed, the plan sets a priority for delivering high quality and well-designed places to enable new development that responds positively to the existing context and contributes to creating and maintaining high quality design of the natural and built environments that combine to form great places.
-Design quality that responds to community and climate needs, establishes new connections, preserves and enhances Greater Cambridge’s character, heritage and natural assets will be key in reconciling Greater Cambridge’s planned development and helping to meet the significant challenges of the climate emergency and growing inequalities.
+Design quality that responds to community and climate needs, establishes new connections, preserves and enhances ’s character, heritage and natural assets will be key in reconciling ’s planned development and helping to meet the significant challenges of the climate emergency and growing inequalities.